 What Is the Origin of Operant Conditioning?

 Dating back to the end of the 19th century, the concept of operant conditioning was heavily influenced by Edward Thorndike's Law of Effect.
 Derived from Thorndike's research on animal behavior, the Law of Effect suggests that positive outcomes increase the likelihood of repeated behavior.
 Conversely, negative outcomes decrease the likelihood of repeated behavior.
 Behavior is influenced by its consequences.
 Driven by Thorndike's Law of Effect, American psychologist, B. F. Skinner developed the operant conditioning theory while studying rats in 1937.
 Built upon Thorndike's research, Skinner showed that animals (and humans) could be trained using reinforcement or punishment.
 Since Skinner's time, however, this theory has evolved and expanded.
 Today, psychologists and marketing experts alike use operant conditioning principles to describe and influence human behavior.
 This is because marketing relies on creating desired behaviors in consumers, which operant conditioning can explain.
 Using B. F. Skinner's operant conditioning theory, business owners and marketing professionals can more effectively influence customer behavior.
 However, it is essential to note that better marketing tools exist than operant conditioning.
-At Wizard of Ads®, we research and utilize the best marketing strategies for our clients and their industry.
-Book a call with Ryan Chute today to learn more about operant conditioning and how it can benefit your marketing.
+At Wizard of Ads® for Essential Services, we research and utilize the best marketing strategies for our clients and their industry.
+Book a call with Wizard Ryan Chute today to learn more about operant conditioning and how it can benefit your marketing.

 Operant Conditioning vs. Classical Conditioning